jjvanzon/Circular-Language-Spec/spec/classes/classes.md

 ![](images/Classes.012.png)

-That the line in the middle would be *solid* would mean it is an object reference.
+That the line in the middle might be *solid* might mean it is an object reference.

 Or possibly this expresses it neatly: